cyrildewit/maximize/readme.md

 ## Features
 Here are some of the main features of Maximize:

-- Gulp: HTTP server with PHP and browserSync.
+- Gulp: HTTP server with PHP and Browsersync.
 - Gulp: Lints, minify and concatenates JavaScipt files.
 - Gulp: Compiles and minify Sass files (.sass and .scss).
 - Gulp: PostCSS for transforming CSS with JavaScript (default: rucksack-css, autoprefixer and csswring for minification).